-Located at Offutt Air Force Base near Omaha, Neb., U.S. Strategic Command is one of nine unified commands in the Department of Defense.
+Located at Offutt Air Force Base near Omaha, Neb., U.S. Strategic Command is one of ten unified commands in the Department of Defense.

 Admiral Charles "Chas" A. Richard is the commander, USSTRATCOM, and serves as the senior commander of unified military forces from all four branches of the military assigned to the command.
 The USSTRATCOM commander is the leader, steward and advocate of the nation's strategic capabilities.

 USSTRATCOM combines the synergy of the U.S. legacy nuclear command and control mission with responsibility for space operations; global strike; global missile defense; and global command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR).
 This dynamic command gives national leadership a unified resource for greater understanding of specific threats around the world and the means to respond to those threats rapidly.

 The Global Operations Center, or GOC, is the nerve center for USSTRATCOM.
 The GOC is responsible for the global situational awareness of the Commander, USSTRATCOM, and is the mechanism by which he exercises operational command and control of the Nation's global strategic forces.

 Mission I History I Command Snapshot I Commander's Intent I Command Video I Command Emblem I FAQ

 (Current as of May 2020)